 Local search is done mostly through Google’s online business directory.
 When you search for a local business, you are commonly brought to the map of that area with little pins pointing to the address of businesses in that area.

-Social Media is a great community building and branding tool.
+Social Media is a great community building and branding tool to use when you start a rehab center.
 Facebook marketing also provides a great advertising platform in which you can leverage the content you create and put it in front of a large audience.
 Facebook also provides a great platform for you to keep in touch with your alumni.

 If you’ve just read this and you feel overwhelmed, don’t worry, we can help.
 Addiction treatment marketing is now different than it ever was.
 Facilities are no longer dependent on referrals or word of mouth marketing.
-Now, you can have the opportunity to build your own brand, bring in your own clients independently without outside influence.
+Now, you can have the opportunity to build your own brand, bring in your own clients independently without outside influence and start a rehab center successfully.
 From obtaining your accreditation to integrated marketing strategies, Stodzy Internet Marketing has years of experience and expertise in our unified approach and can be with you every step of the way.